Contact Us Contact Us Replicon Login

 The first six weeks after birth, foster care or adoption will be mandatory.
 The remaining ten weeks may be enjoyed in weekly periods, accumulated or interrupted, within the twelve months following the judicial resolution by which the adoption is constituted or the administrative decision of custody for the purposes of adoption or foster care.

 The employee is entitled to two extra weeks per child in the event of multiple adoptions and fostering.
 If both parents work, they can share this leave, which can be taken either concurrently or successively.
-If taken concurrently, the total length of absence cannot exceed the maximum permitted.
+If taken concurrently, the total length of absence cannot exceed the maximum permitted duration.

-In the event of disability of the son or daughter at birth, adoption, in custody for adoption or foster care, the employee will have an additional duration of two weeks, one for each of the parents.
-The same extension will proceed in the case of birth, adoption, custody for adoption, or multiple foster cares for each son or daughter other than the first.
+In the event of disability of the son or daughter at birth, adoption, in custody for adoption, or foster care, the employee will have an additional duration of two weeks, one for each of the parents.
+The same extension will proceed in the case of birth, adoption, custody for adoption, or multiple foster care for each subsequent son or daughter.

 Pay – If the employee satisfies the social security eligibility requirements, they will be entitled to social security benefits equal to 100% of their average monthly salary, capped at €3,751.20.
 If the employee does not satisfy the eligibility requirements, they will be entitled to a flat-rate benefit of €532.51 per month, equal to €17.75 per day, for up to 42 days.
 Art 46, of the Workers’ Statute.